csxiera/PGx-Imputation-Analysis/README.md

 | `raw`          | Original GWAS Data                          |
 | `references`   | Human Reference Genomes                     |

+Both `PGx-Data` and `PGx-Imputation-Analysis` directories must be in the same main/home folder

 Ensure a conda environment named `pgx` has been create and `bcftools`, `plink2`, `python`, and `java` are installed.